This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this recipe, check out our Leftover Ingredients Recipe Finder or you might like to consider using them in any of these single serving and small batch recipes:

-If you’ve tried this easy pizza bowl recipe or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.
+If you’ve tried this crustless pizza bowl recipe or any recipe on One Dish Kitchen, let me know how you liked it by rating the recipe and leaving a comment below.

 Cooking For One Made Easy